netdata/netdata/docs/step-by-step/step-05.md

 documentation](../../health/README.md), look at some [examples](../../health/REFERENCE.md#example-alarms), and open the files containing the default entities on your system.

-Now that you can write a basic health entity, let's make sure you know when they get triggered by enabling email and Slack notifications.

 ## Enable Netdata's notification systems

 Health alarms, while great on their own, are pretty useless without some way of you knowing they've been triggered.